 The Passenger Hostel opened a couple of years ago and it quickly became the reference when it comes to the best hostels in Porto.

-No wonder why: it has magnificent common areas overlooking São Bento train station, some amazing dormitories which include a small living room inside it, large lockers and curtains for some privacy.
+No wonder why: it has magnificent common areas overlooking São Bento train station, some amazing dormitories which include a small living room inside it, and large lockers.
 It also has lovely lofts for families, which makes it ideal for families with kids – but you still have to use the shared kitchen, which not all families might feel up to.

 This is the best area to stay in Porto if you want to be close to the main city attractions, notably the famous MacDonald’s on Allies’ Avenue, São Bento train Station, the Lello bookstore and the Clérigos church.

 It also has a subway station literally across the street so it is really easy to get by from the Passenger hostel.

 How to get there: the The Passenger Hostel is literally inside the São Bento train station, so it couldn’t be easier to get there!